artzab1103/AndroidVirusDatabase/README.md

 This database is mini and new

 ### Disclaimer
-Remeber, **Virus isn't a toy to play with!** Test it at own risk and on VMs
+* Remeber, **Virus isn't a toy to play with!** Test it at own risk and on VMs
+* Viruses have not been tested and do not work

 ### Virtual Machines with Android OC
 #### Mobile